-Construction Risks: The Project may require some construction, either ground-up construction or expensive renovations and/or modifications.
+Construction Risks: The Project requires construction.
 Any construction project involves risk, including the risk of delays, cost overruns, unavailable materials, labor shortages or unrest, inclement weather, and construction-site injuries, among others.

 Real Estate is Illiquid: Real estate is illiquid, meaning it is harder to sell than other kinds of assets, like publicly-traded stocks.
-There is no guaranty that we will be able to sell the Project when we want or need to sell it.
-In fact, the overall economic conditions that might cause us to want or need to sell the Project - a prolonged market downturn, for example - are generally the same as those in which it would be most difficult to sell it.
+There is no guarantee that the Sponsor will be able to sell the Project when they want or need to sell it.
+In fact, the overall economic conditions that might cause them to want or need to sell the Project - a prolonged market downturn, for example - are generally the same as those in which it would be most difficult to sell it.

-Risks of Relying on Third Parties: We will engage third parties to provide some essential services.
-If a third party we retain performs poorly or becomes unable to fulfill its obligations, our business could be disrupted.
-Disputes between us and our third party service providers could disrupt our business and may result in litigation or other forms of legal proceedings (e.g., arbitration), which could require us to expend significant time, money, and other resources.
-We might also be subject to, or become liable for, legal claims by our tenants or other parties relating to work performed by third parties we have contracted with, even if we have sought to limit or disclaim our liability for such claims or have sought to insure the Company against such claims.
+Risks of Relying on Third Parties: The Sponsor will engage third parties to provide some essential services.
+If a third party they retain performs poorly or becomes unable to fulfill its obligations, their business could be disrupted.
+Disputes between them and third-party service providers could disrupt their business and may result in litigation or other forms of legal proceedings (e.g., arbitration), which could require them to expend significant time, money, and other resources.
+They might also be subject to, or become liable for, legal claims by their tenants or other parties relating to work performed by third parties they have contracted with, even if they have sought to limit or disclaim their liability for such claims or have sought to insure the Project Entity against such claims.

-No Right to Participate in Management of the Company: Investors will have no right to participate in the management of the Company.
-You should consider buying Investor Shares only if you are willing to entrust all aspects of the Company's business to the Manager.
+No Right to Participate in Management: Investors will have no right to participate in the management of the Company.
+You should consider buying Class A Shares only if you are willing to entrust all aspects of the Company's business to the Manager.

-Reliance on Management Team: The Manager is a small company, with a small management team.
-If any of our principals were to die, become seriously ill, or leave, it could damage our prospects.
+Reliance on Management Team: The Manager is a small company, with a handful of principals.
+If a key member of the management team were to die, become seriously ill or leave the Manager, it could damage our prospects and our ability to make the expected distributions on the Class A Shares.

-Risk of Inaccurate Financial Projections: The Company might provide prospective investors with financial projections, based on current information and our current assumptions about future events.
+Risk of Inaccurate Financial Projections: The Company might provide prospective investors with financial projections, based on current information and assumptions about future events provided by the Sponsor.
 Inevitably, some of our assumptions will prove to have been incorrect, and unanticipated events and circumstances may occur.
 The actual financial results for the Company will be affected by many factors, most of which are outside of our control, including but not limited to those described here.
 Therefore, there are likely to be differences between projected results and actual results, and the differences could be material (significant), for better or for worse.